 - 1/2 cup dried chile de árbol

-- 12 cups fruit diced into 1-inch chunks - any combination of watermelon, cantaloupe, mango, papaya, pineapple, orange, coconut, jicama and even cucumber works well
+- 12 cups fruit in 1-inch chunks - a combo of watermelon, cantaloupe, mango, papaya, pineapple, orange, coconut, jicama, cucumber

 - 1/3 cup freshly squeezed lemon juice, or more to taste

 - Toast the dried chile de árbol peppers in a skillet over medium heat for about 5 minutes till fragrant and toasted-- the seeds should turn golden.
 Careful not to let the chili toast too much or burn.